Education

 Graduate Research Assistant

-- Working with Dr. Pan Li and Dr. Victor Fung on robust fine-tuning strategies for large-scale pre-trained GNN models.
+- Researching robust fine-tuning strategies for large-scale pre-trained GNN models.

-- Worked with Dr. Kamran Paynabar to develop novel pre-trained transformer models for manufacturing process data.
+- Developed novel pre-trained transformer models for manufacturing process data.

 - Developed transformer models pre-trained on approximately 500,000 time-series data points from manufacturing processes to predict process outcomes and detect anomalies.